aleph2c/miros/doc/othogonalregions.rst

     return status

-Let's build and run the chart and look at resulting log file:
+Let's build and run the chart, then look at the resulting log file:

 .. image:: _static/xml_chart_7.svg
     :target: _static/.pdf